Flute, Recorder, Suzuki Flute or Suzuki Recorder Lessons in Melbourne's West

 Lessons are held weekly during school terms.
 For children or adult beginners a weekly 30 minute lesson is perfect.
-For more advanced players or adults who have fortnightly lessons, a 45 or 60 minute lesson is more suitable.
+For more advanced players or adults who have fortnightly lessons, a 60 minute lesson is more suitable.

 I will generally only accept students younger than 6 or 7 if there is a high level of parental involvement.
 The Suzuki Method is ideal for this age group.